Aishjahan/AR-Webstore/CODE_OF_CONDUCT.md

 Community leaders are responsible for clarifying and enforcing our standards of acceptable behavior.
 They will take appropriate and fair corrective action in response to any behavior that they deem inappropriate, threatening, offensive, or harmful.

 Community leaders have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned with this Code of Conduct.
-They will communicate reasons for moderation decisions when appropriate.
+They will communicate reasons for moderation decisions, when appropriate.

 ## 📚 Scope